que-son-las-closures-en-javascript

 Although closures are useful and have many advantages, they can also lead to higher memory consumption (if not handled properly).

-If a closure holds references to variables that are no longer needed, it may cause those variables to not be collected by the garbage collector, resulting in memory leaks.
+If a closure maintains references to variables that are no longer needed, it can cause these variables not to be collected by the garbage collector, resulting in memory leaks.

-Free Resources: When closures are no longer needed, make sure they do not hold references to resources that can be released.
+Free resources: When closures are no longer needed, make sure they do not hold references to resources that can be freed.

 Practical examples